collective/collective.contract_management/README.rst

 --------

 - Overview of all contracts or contracts which are due to verify, based on Collections
-- ical export of a notice period event, including a defined reminder (NOT IMPLEMENTED)
+- ical export of a notice period event, including a defined reminder via @@ics_view
-- ical export of multible contract notice periods (NOT IMPLEMENTED)
+- ical export of multible contract notice periods via collection and @@contracts_ics_view
 - works well in combination with `collective.collectionfilter <https://pypi.org/project/collective.collectionfilter/>`_

+Exported events are set as full day events for the contract end date, including an alarm.
+The event summery is prefixed with the title of the most upper parent Contracts obj.

 Translations
 ------------